joyantabasak13/joyantabasak.github.io/_pages/about.md

 I love to apply knowledge of computer science in developing intelligent systems for solving real-world issues including basic biological problems.</p>
 <p> I am also interested to work on health informatics and precision medicine that may facilitate better healthcare for all.</p>
 <p>
 Alongside professional activities, I love to voluntarily partake in social, charitable and environmental activities.
 I like to travel and meet new people.
-Learning to play guiter and feeding birds (mostly crows and pigeon) is my favourite pandemic pastime. </p>
+Learning to play guiter and feeding birds (mostly crows and pigeon) are my favourite pandemic pastimes. </p>